Potash

 Polycrystalline potash, with a U.S. penny for reference.
 (The coin is 19 mm in diameter and copper in color.)

-Potash (/ˈpɒtæʃ/ POT-ash) are mined and manufactured salts that contain potassium in water-soluble form.
-The term potash derives from pot ash, either plant ashes or wood ashes that were soaked in water in a pot, which was the primary means of manufacturing potash before the Industrial Era; the word potassium derives from the term potash.
+Potash (/ˈpɒtæʃ/ POT-ash) is a name for mined and manufactured salts that contain potassium in water-soluble form.
+The term potash derives from pot ash, either plant ashes or wood ashes that were soaked in water in a pot, which was the primary means of manufacturing potash before the Industrial Era; the word potassium derives from potash.

-In 2021, the worldwide production of potash exceeded 71.9 million tonnes (~45.4 million tonnes K_{2}O equivalent) (Note: Chemically pure KCl (96% of world potash capacity) contains 63.17% K_{2}O equivalent)), and Canada is the greatest producer of potash as fertilizer.
+In 2021, the worldwide production of potash exceeded 71.9 million tonnes (~45.4 million tonnes K_{2}O equivalent) (Note: Chemically pure KCl (96% of world potash capacity) contains 63.17% K_{2}O equivalent)), and Canada is the largest producer of potash as fertilizer.
 Potassium was first derived in 1807 by electrolysis of caustic potash (potassium hydroxide).

 Terminology

-The term potash refers to compounds of potassium and to potassium-bearing materials, usually potassium carbonate.
-The usage of the term potash dates from 1477, and derives from the Middle Dutch word potaschen, denoting pot ashes.

-The old method of making potassium carbonate (K_{2}CO_{3}) was either by collecting or by producing wood ash (the occupation of the ash burner), chemically leaching the ashes and then evaporating the resulting solution in large iron pots, which yielded a white residue denominated "pot ash"; approximately 10% by weight of common wood ash can be recovered as potash.
+The old method of making potassium carbonate (K_{2}CO_{3}) was either by collecting or by producing wood ash (the occupation of the ash burner), chemically leaching the ashes and then evaporating the resulting solution in large iron pots, which yielded a white residue called "pot ash"; approximately 10% by weight of common wood ash can be recovered as potash.

 The term potash later identified minerals that contained potassium salts and the artificial commercial product derived from the salts.
 The table identifies eight (8) potassium compounds with the term potash in their traditional names: